The Property Protection Trust

 These Trusts can be used by anybody that co owns a home, e.g. married couples, civil partners, couples living together, allowing each individual to leave their share of the property to their children or family.

 How it works in detail

-On the death of the first partner, the deceased partner's share of the house is left to chosen beneficiaries (e.g. children) in a Trust(created during the administration of the deceased’s estate)at the same time specifically allowing the surviving partner to continue living in the house for the rest of their life.
+On the death of the first partner, the deceased partner's share of the house is left to chosen beneficiaries (e.g. children) in a Trust.
+This trust is effectively created when the first partner dies, by the Will.
+The surviving partner is allowed to continue living in the house for the rest of their life.

 If the surviving partner then has to go into care, the deceased partner's share of the house cannot be assessed for care fees as that share does not belong to the surviving partner, it belongs to a Trust.
 The most that a local authority could therefore claim, to pay for care fees, is the survivor’s half share of the house.